 A foundational understanding of key terms like premiums, deductibles and coverages equips you to make an informed and cost-effective decision.
 Ensure that your chosen policy meets your individual needs and aligns with your state's minimum car insurance requirements.

-While a direct agent or insurance broker can offer personalized guidance to find the best policy match, visiting a company's website can provide quick — albeit potentially less precise — quotes.
+While an exclusive or independent agent can offer personalized guidance to find the best policy match, visiting a company's website can provide quick — albeit potentially less precise — quotes.

 Car insurance for first-time drivers is generally more expensive because of their lack of experience on the road, but stacking discounts can help lower costs.